cforcomputer/zcamp/README.md

 - Find regions with highest daily probability of pvp engagements
 - Find systems with highest ratting activity by NPC deaths
 - Many more

-### Send alerts to your discord channel based on your filtered results

-- Only get alerts for what makes it through your filters
-- Easily copy and paste your single discord webhook into the app.
-It's like a discord bot with zero setup!
-- Also use it as a normal killfeed for your corporation, just make you keep it running in a browser tab.

-### Save your filter settings as preset profiles to your account

-- Pick up where you left off, or save many profiles to rapidly change your presets to hunt for different things.

-### TODO

 - Add additional options for the tts messages.
 Allow the user to enable roaming gang warnings, and high risk system warnings, also potentially nearby roam warnings (example, if a gang kills someone in your region).
 It should warn you of the location of the combat activity and tell you what the composition is of the activity if occurred in the last 3 minutes.
 - Give the "AI" voice a name, like TARA.
 - Reduce the time decay for smartbomb camps and highlight them as blue, allow the user to filter by smartbomb camps.